intel/MultiArchUefiPkg/Docs/Building.md

 | EMU_TEST_PROTOCOL | Emulated callbacks for the internal EmulatorDxe interface used by EmulatorTest |

 #### RISC-V Notes

+As of December 9th 2023, RISC-V builds still default to `MAU_TRY_WITHOUT_MMU=YES` and `MAU_WRAPPED_ENTRY_POINTS=YES`.
+This is still necessary as not all TianoCore EDK2 platforms enable the upstreamed MMU support.

 ### X64 Binaries